cwrc/php_listeners/README.md

 2\.
 Install the PHP-Pear framework and use this to install the PHP Stomp library.

 * CentOS:
- * yum install php-pear
- * pecl channel-update pecl.php.net
- * pecl install Stomp
  * make sure the following are installed
   * yum install openssl
   * sudo yum install php-devel
   * sudo yum install openssl-devel.x86_64
+  * yum install php-pear
+  * pecl channel-update pecl.php.net
+  * pecl install Stomp
+   * /etc/php.d/Stomp.ini

 3\.
 Copy the config.xml.sample to config.xml and update it to reflect your environment.

 4\.
-Start the listener by running "php listener.php" or "service fedora_microservices start" via the init.d script.
+Start the listener by running "php listener.php" or "service fedora_microservices start" via the init.d script (sudo ln -s /opt/php_listeners/support/fedora_microservices /etc/init.d).

 5\.
 Ensure the firewall rules allow access from the Fedora server.